mknysiak/MySQL/README.md

 from number;
 ```

-As we can see below, the number of schools producing MLB players has generally increased over the decades, with a peak in the 1991-2000 decade.
-However, there is a noticeable drop in the 2011-2020 decade, because the data for this decade is incomplete.
+As we can see below, the number of schools producing MLB players has generally increased over the decades, with a peak in the 1991-2000.
+However, there is a noticeable drop in the 2011-2020, because the data for this decade is incomplete.

 | Number of Schools | Decade    |
 | ------------- | --------- |